Retirement Contributions – Pre-Tax, Roth, or Both?

 Saving for retirement and securing a healthy financial future is one of the essential components of personal finance.

-For those who do not have access to a 401(k) or 403(b) account through their employer, IRAs seem like straightforward accounts where you contribute the yearly maximum, and you wait for the magic of compound interest to do its work and grow your investment over time.
+IRAs seem like straightforward accounts where you contribute the yearly maximum, and you wait for the magic of compound interest to do its work and grow your investment over time.

 There are two primary types of IRA, traditional (pre-tax) and Roth (post-tax), and the common conception is that you contribute to a Roth IRA when you are younger to take advantage of the tax savings.
 You switch to a traditional IRA later on as your income increases.